mwangdakota/pages-uswds-jekyll/pages/apply/understand-basics.md

 ---
-title: How It Works - Understand The Basics
+title: How It Works - The Basics
 permalink: /apply/understand-basics/
 layout: secondary-narrow
 page-class: gdd-apply